5 prisoners sought by the US in a swap with Iran have been freed and arrived in Qatar | Law-Order

 - Qatar

-Five prisoners sought by the US in a swap with Iran flew out of Tehran on Monday, officials said, part of a deal that saw nearly USD 6 billion in Iranian assets unfrozen.
+Five prisoners sought by the US in a swap with Iran were freed Monday and headed home as part of a deal that saw nearly USD 6 billion in Iranian assets unfrozen.

 Despite the deal, tensions are almost certain to remain high between the U.S. and Iran, which are locked in various disputes, including over Tehran's nuclear programme.
 Iran says the programme is peaceful, but it now enriches uranium closer than ever to weapons-grade levels.